Get an annual AARP membership for only $12. Limited time offer.

 Traveling by Car

 The roads may be uneven or unpredictable, so if you’re prone to carsickness, be sure to take something for it at regular intervals.
-Budget as many stops as you need into the itinerary as well, for food, sleep, bathroom breaks, or just to stretch your legs.
-And be sure to bring plenty of your own music with you, in case, somewhere between Texas and Oklahoma, you can’t seem to find a good radio station.
+Include as many stops as you need into the itinerary for food, sleep, bathroom breaks, or just to stretch your legs.
+And be sure to bring plenty of your own music with you in case, somewhere between Texas and Oklahoma, you can’t seem to find a good radio station.

 Traveling by Air

-If you’re flying, check with the airline, as well as any and all airports you’ll be stopping at, to see if they can accommodate your needs, whatever they may be.
-Will they be able to…
+If you’re flying, check with the airline, as well as any airports you’ll be stopping at, to see if they can accommodate your needs, whatever they may be.
+Will they be able to:

 • Provide you with a wheelchair?